dotnet/orleans/Samples/2.3/HelloWorldCpp/Readme.md

 ```

 #### Running the sample

-As this sample requires some of the C++ tooling installed and to simplify running it (and avoid to install many dependencies on Visual Studio), just open the VSCode workspace and run from it.
-Make sure you have C++ extensions for VSCode from Microsoft installed.
+- VSCode: Open the `HelloWorld.code-workspace` on VSCode and run it.
+- Visual Studio 2017/2019: Install the C++ workload from Visual Studio 2017/2019 Installer.
+Open the `HelloWorld.sln` and run both `SiloHost` and `OrleansClientCpp` projects.